loevlie/CANELa_Loevlie/docs/source/usage.rst

 1. Generate equally distributed NP xyz files using the script: `generate_nps <https://github.com/mpourmpakis/CANELa_NP/blob/main/CANELa_NP/Setup_NPs_for_DFT.py>`_
 2. Geometrically optimize these structures to find the most stable energy.
 3. Use this `script <https://github.com/mpourmpakis/CANELa_NP/blob/main/CANELa_NP/Gamma_Value_Calc.py>`_ with the optimized energy values and previously generated structures to calculate the new gamma values (they will be stored in "CANELa_NP/Data/np_gammas.json").

+Above I have provided code to calculate new gamma values for metal combinations we do not currently have already.
+Please keep in mind that this was the code that worked for my system, I have not tested it on other systems.
+I have attempted to make the code general but if you are testing other systems please update the code accordingly.

+.. list-table:: Metals that have NP gamma values calculated for them
+   :widths: 35 35 35
+   :header-rows: 1

+   * - Metal Type
+     - Validated with literature?
+     - Functional
+   * - Au
+     - Yes
+     - PBE + D3
+   * - Pd
+     - Yes
+     - PBE + D3
+   * - Pt
+     - Yes
+     - PBE + D3
+   * - Ag
+     - No
+     - PBE + D3
+   * - Cu
+     - No
+     - PBE + D3